Back

 So how do you get your message across if your video is voiceover or interview-based?
 This is the same issue, whether filmed or animated video production.

 Captions are a great way of letting people preview the video content, and letting them decide to watch with the volume turned on.
 Or letting them take on board the full message when the volume isn’t an option.
-On screen captions are also much more accessible for anyone who cannot hear for any reason.
+On-screen captions are also much more accessible to anyone who cannot hear them for any reason.
 We’ve written more about making your video accessible and inclusive here

 Making the assumption people will always listen from the start is a mistake.